attocash/docs/whitepaper.md

 [confirmation](https://coinmarketcap.com/academy/glossary/confirmation) and zero fees**.

 Atto’s core design focuses on **speed, efficiency, and sustainability**.
-It achieves high performance through a unique consensus mechanism called **Open Representative Voting** and an innovative ledger architecture where each user has their own chain of transactions.
+It achieves high performance through a unique consensus mechanism called **Open Representative Voting** and built on an innovative ledger architecture where each user has their own chain of transactions.
 This means **transfers are [finalized](https://www.ledger.com/academy/glossary/finality) in under a second in real-world conditions**, without anyone having to pay network fees.
 Moreover, Atto avoids [energy-hungry mining](https://en.wikipedia.org/wiki/Environmental_impact_of_bitcoin); the network’s power usage is so